Lyocell: Names

 Other trademarked names for Lyocell fibres are Tencel (Lenzing AG), Newcell (Akzo Nobel), and Seacell (Zimmer AG).
 The Aditya Birla Group also sells it under the brand name Excel.
-There are other manufacturers like Sateri which sell their product under the generic name Lyocell.
+There are other manufacturers, such as Sateri, who sell their product under the generic name Lyocell.

 History

 The development of Tencel was motivated by environmental concerns; researchers sought to manufacture rayon by means less harmful than the viscose method.

 The Lyocell process was developed in 1972 by a team at the now defunct American Enka fibres facility at Enka, North Carolina.
 In 2003, the American Association of Textile Chemists and Colorists (AATCC) awarded Neal E. Franks their Henry E. Millson Award for Invention for Lyocell.
 In 1966–1968, D. L. Johnson of Eastman Kodak Inc. studied NMMO solutions.
 From 1969 to 1979, American Enka tried unsuccessfully to commercialise the process.
 The operating name for the fibre inside the Enka organisation was "Newcell", and the development was carried through a pilot plant scale before the work was stopped.

-The basic process of dissolving cellulose in NMMO was first described in a 1981 patent by Mcorsley for Akzona Incorporated (the holding company of Akzo).
+The basic process of dissolving cellulose in NMMO was first described in a 1981 patent by McCorsley for Akzona Incorporated (the holding company of Akzo).
 In the 1980s the patent was licensed by Akzo to Courtaulds and Lenzing.

 The fibre was developed by Courtaulds Fibres under the brand name "Tencel" in the 1980s.
 In 1982, a 100-kg/week pilot plant was built in Coventry, England, and production increased tenfold (to a ton/week) in 1984.
 In 1988, a 25-ton/week semi-commercial production line opened at the Grimsby, UK, pilot plant.

 The process was first commercialised at Courtaulds' rayon factories at Mobile, Alabama (1990), and at the Grimsby plant (1998).
 In January 1993 the Mobile Tencel plant reached full production levels of 20,000 tons per year, by which time Courtaulds had spent £100 million and 10 years on Tencel development.
 Tencel revenues for 1993 were estimated as likely to be £50 million.
 The second plant in Mobile was planned.
 By 2004 production had quadrupled to 80,000 tons.

 Lenzing began a pilot plant in 1990, and commercial production in 1997, with 12 metric tonnes/year made in a plant in Heiligenkreuz im Lafnitztal, Austria.
 When an explosion hit the plant in 2003 it was producing 20,000 tonnes/year, and planning to double capacity by the end of the year.
 In 2004 Lenzing was producing 40,000 tons [sic, probably metric tonnes].
 In 1998 Lenzing and Courtaulds reached a patent dispute settlement.

-In 1998 Courtaulds was acquired by their competitor Akzo Nobel, who combined the Tencel division with other fibre divisions under the Accordis banner, then sold them to private equity firm CVC Partners.
+In 1998 Courtaulds was acquired by their competitor Akzo Nobel, who combined the Tencel division with other fibre divisions under the Acordis banner, then sold them to private equity firm CVC Partners.
 In 2000 CVC sold the Tencel division to Lenzing AG, who combined it with their "Lenzing Lyocell" business, but maintained the brand name Tencel.
 They took over the plants in Mobile and Grimsby, and by 2015 was the largest Lyocell producer at 130,000 tonnes/year.